dev-sre-21/packer-centos-kvm-k8s/README.md

 ## Abstract and learning objectives

 This hands-on lab is designed to guide you through the process of building and deploying a Kubernetes Cluster using Packer and KickStart.
-In addition to learning how to work with remote log administration, first commands for Kubernetes administration. (service scale-out, and high-availability, monitoring and trancing, will be a next project).
+Also, how to work with remote log administration.
+This document is under development, and some commands and details are being added without a proper organization.
+Things like: commands for Kubernetes administration, KVM administration with virsh will be spread all around. (service scale-out, and high-availability, monitoring and trancing, will be the next project).

 ## Overview